-- Balance activity and rest - Use energy saving techniques throughout the day (for example complete activities sitting down) - Alternate between mental and physical activities - Get to know your triggers to fatigue - Get to know your energy limits on different activities - Work within your energy limits, do not wait until you feel you have gone too far - Pace activities throughout the week - If necessary only tackle 1 larger activity a day - Take regular rest breaks.
-If you need to sleep during the day try to have 30 minute 'power naps' and avoid sleeping after 4:00pm - Prioritise where to use your energy - Try to make sure that you have at least 8 hours sleep each night.
-This will help with your energy levels for the next day - Have a regular routine by going to bed at the same time each day and getting up at the same time - Exercise regularly within your physical capability
+- Balance activity and rest. - Use energy saving techniques throughout the day (for example, complete activities sitting down). - Alternate between mental and physical activities. - Get to know your triggers to fatigue. - Get to know your energy limits for different activities. - Work within your energy limits, do not wait until you feel you have gone too far. - Pace activities throughout the week. - If necessary, only tackle 1 larger activity a day. - Take regular rest breaks.
+If you need to sleep during the day, try to have 30 minute 'power naps' and avoid sleeping after 4:00pm. - Recommended restful activities include listening to music or completing a meditation exercise rather than watching TV or reading, as these activities can be mentally tiring. - Prioritise where to use your energy. - Try to make sure that you have good quality sleep each night.
+This will help with your energy levels for the next day. - Have a regular routine by going to bed at the same time each day and getting up at the same time. - Exercise regularly within your physical capability.